Jelloeater/pyfedi/CONTRIBUTING.md

 ## Our Pledge

-We, the contributors and maintainers of the PyFedi project, pledge to create a welcoming and harassment-free environment for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, the contributors and maintainers of the PieFed project, pledge to create a welcoming and harassment-free environment for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards